0awawa0/Practice/README.md

 ## Description

-This repository contains little scripts I made to improve my programming skills.
-Also, there are some scripts I used in other my projects and I find them useful.
+This repository contains some simple scripts I made just to improve my programming skills.
+Also there are solutions for common interview questions.

 ## Scripts